 There is a fountain next to the public restrooms by the west entrance.
 You may not find any other drinking water in the area.
 Bring water with you and avoid dehydration.

 It may be a good idea to have a first aid pack with you, especially if you will be camping.
 Keep one in your vehicle, or on your person in case of emergencies.
 There are venomous snakes and other wildlife in the area.
 A venomous snake bite may cause severe burning after 15-30 minutes.
 It may also lead to swelling, bruising, labored breathing, or weakness.

 Call 911 if you believe a snake bite to be venomous because you may need antivenom.
 Try to get a good look at the snake, but DO NOT try and catch it.
 Back away from any snake that has fangs.
 Remain calm and still (but out of reach) in the event of a bite from a venomous snake.
 DO NOT try to suck out the venom, and do not consume any caffeine or alcohol.

-We saw quite a few buzzing insects flying through the air.
-We did not notice any mosquitoes, but it was terribly hot.
+We saw quite a few buzzing insects flying through the air, but did not notice any mosquitoes.
 It may be a good idea to bring bug spray, or epinephrine if you are allergic.

 The South Side of San Antonio, Texas

 We were surprised to learn this park is one-of-a-kind as far as natural areas go on the south side of San Antonio.
 Although Mission Reach is on the south side, there are far fewer parks and things to do down here.

 If you live on the south side, this area is probably a “must do”, even though swimming and floating are not allowed.
 There are a few golf courses, man-made lakes and also Pearsall Park, but no other large parks in the south.
 Medina River Natural Area is clearly unique.
 This is one of three connecting points which will bring that San Antonio Greenway Loop to fruition.